Climdyn/qgs/documentation/source/files/model/maooam_model.rst

     The domain (:math:`\beta`-plane) `zonal and meridional`_ coordinates are labeled as the :math:`x` and :math:`y` variables.

-The equations for the atmospheric and oceanic streamfunctions defined in the links above read
+The evolution equations for the atmospheric and oceanic streamfunctions defined in the sections above read

 .. math::